 Summary

-The action was accepted by the provincial court, and a series of repairs and compensations were ordered.
+The action was accepted by the provincial court, and after six and a half years of proceedings, eventually issued a ruling ordering compensation and a series of repairs.
 A horizontal appeal for extension was filed, which was accepted and processed, but subsequently annulled because it was not filed in time.
 The court continues to request the execution of its orders.

 Suggested Citation: